PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 ![the new multistore header](/assets/images/2021/multistore_header.png)

-It will limit the errors via a colored header and therefore avoid setting up a store thinking it is on another one.

 - Only on the maintenance page for now, a drop-down list allows the merchant to view the shops list and find out if the page has inherited the group setting or has been customized.

 ![the new multistore specific setting drop down](/assets/images/2021/Specific_settings_drop_down_multistore.png)